nargaw/nargaw/README.md

 ### Hi there!
 My name is Nate. 👋

-🔭 I specialize in creating 3D immersive web experiences and games.
+🔭 I create 3D immersive web experiences and games.

 🌱 I share one shader daily in my consistent effort to improve on GLSL.
 Follow me @shader_everyday on twitter